cloudmesh/cloudmesh-robot/README.md

 > This will install a program `cms` on your computer that allows you to
 > easily communicate with the robot.

 Developers are however encouraged to work with the source code.
-THus you will need to first obtain it as follows
+Thus you will need to first obtain it as follows

 	$ mkdir github
 	$ cd github